ahmetalperx/dp-cvep-speller/README.md

 ### OS-Level Thread Optimization (`main.c`)
 At ultra-high refresh rates like 480 Hz, a single frame lasts only **~2.08 milliseconds**.
 Any standard background task from the OS can cause a micro-stutter, resulting in a dropped frame.
 To combat this, `main.c` aggressively hooks into the Windows kernel:

-*   **MMCSS Elevation (`AvSetMmThreadCharacteristicsW`):** The engine registers the main thread with the Windows Multimedia Class Scheduler Service (MMCSS) under the `"Pro Audio"` profile, applying `AVRT_PRIORITY_CRITICAL`.
+*   **MMCSS, Priority & CPU Affinity (`AvSetMmThreadCharacteristicsW` & `SetPriorityClass`):** The engine registers the main thread with the Windows Multimedia Class Scheduler Service (MMCSS) under the `"Pro Audio"` profile, applying `AVRT_PRIORITY_CRITICAL`, and elevates the entire OS process via `SetPriorityClass(GetCurrentProcess(), HIGH_PRIORITY_CLASS)`.
 While traditionally used to prevent audio dropouts, here it protects the visual render loop by strictly prioritizing it over almost all other Windows processes.
 *   **CPU Core Affinity (`SetThreadAffinityMask`):** The thread is locked to CPU Core 1 (`1ULL << 1`).
 This eliminates OS-level context switching across cores, preserving L1/L2 CPU cache integrity and avoiding microsecond delays.
 *   **High-Resolution Timer (`timeBeginPeriod(1)`):** Forces the Windows system timer to 1-millisecond resolution, ensuring that internal thread scheduling and performance counters behave deterministically.